lichen-community-systems/youme/docs/midi-events.md

 ### "Polyphonic" Aftertouch

-In the JSON format used by YouMe, a "polyphonic" aftertouch message would look something like:
+A "Polyphonic" aftertouch message affects only a single note playing on a single channel.
+In the JSON format used by YouMe, a "polyphonic" aftertouch message looks something like:

 ```json5
 {